Daken: Dark Reign: Member of the Dark Avengers (2009-2010)

 During Osborn's Siege of Asgard, it is revealed that Akihiro intends to turn on Osborn.
 He appears to murder his boss, but this was later revealed to be a hallucination caused by the Asgardian divinities who represent fate.
 Akihiro attempts to fight Thor, who strikes him down with a massive bolt of lightning before the two can even face off.
 Once the Siege ends with the Void's death, the Dark Avengers are rounded up and arrested.
-Akihrio is the only one to escape, doing so by killing and disguising himself as an army soldier.
+Akihiro is the only one to escape, doing so by killing and disguising himself as an army soldier.